TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Introduction

-Despite their importance for assessing and mitigating the vulnerabilities incurred by pre-trained DNNs, these questions are largely unexplored due to the following challenges.
+Despite their importance for understanding and mitigating the vulnerabilities incurred by neural backdoors, these questions are largely under-explored due to the following challenges.

-\underline{\em Non-holistic evaluations} -- Most studies conduct evaluations with a limited set of attacks/defenses, resulting in incomplete comparison.
-For instance, it is unknown whether the {\strip} defense\mcite{strip} is effective against the newer {\abe} attack\mcite{adv-backdoor}.
-Further, the evaluations often use simple, macro-level metrics, failing to comprehensively characterize given attacks/defenses.
-For instance, most studies use attack success rate (\asr) and clean accuracy drop (\cad) to assess an attack's performance, yet insufficient to describe the attack's ability of trading off between the two metrics.
+\underline{Non-holistic evaluations} -- Most studies conduct the evaluation with a fairly limited set of attacks/defenses, resulting in incomplete assessment.
+For instance, it is unknown whether {\strip}\mcite{strip} is effective against the newer {\abe} attack\mcite{adv-backdoor}.
+Further, the evaluation often uses simple, macro-level metrics, failing to comprehensively characterize given attacks/defenses.
+For instance, most studies use attack success rate (\asr) and clean accuracy drop (\cad) to assess attack performance, which is insufficient to describe the attack's ability of trading between these two metrics.